pbrisson85/runReportsOnPrem/README.md

 6. add sales person groups to sales report splits
 7. make the daily production report
 8. Need right click for bar and line graphs
+9. fix the right click menu to be better

 - Need to set up the 'NO VALUE' then IS NULL in all slice WHERE clauses also need to make sure it is in the SELECT claiuse of all slice data.
 Also need it in the WHERE clause of all detail drilldowns.